OWASP/wstg/template/999-Foo_Testing/3-Format_for_HTTP_Request_Response.md

 - The HTTP request and response have text describing them to the reader before the request and response.
 - The GET request has the smallest amount of headers to have the desired response from the server.
     - For example, there is no `User-Agent:` as it is not needed for the "test case".
-- The article uses ellipsis `...` to cut out unnecessary parts of the response.
+- The article uses brackets and ellipsis `[...]` to cut out unnecessary parts of the response.
     - Unnecessary response content for this sample include the `Content-Type:` header and the rest of the HTML in the body.